RH0DS/RH0DS/README.md

 <h3>Employer: SALT</h3>
 <h3>Always interested in new challanges</h3>
 <br></br>
-<h4> see some of my deployed projects here https://robinobergportfolio.azurewebsites.net/  this will be up and running again next year when I have time to crawl out of the mainframe</h4>
+<h4> The link WONT show some of my deployed projects at https://robinobergportfolio.azurewebsites.net/ for a while but this will be up and running again some time this year when I have time to crawl out of the mainframe</h4>

 <h3>Currently Consultant at Trygg Hansa</h3>
 <h3>It's all about Mainframe development right now so wont be very active here for a time commit wise because i'm trapped in the Matrix :)  </h3>

-<h3>Last project Salthub</h3>
+<h3>Last non mainframe project Salthub</h3>

 <h4> Salthub is an applocation that help sales personel in their work of matching the perfect candidates for any position they are trying to fill.
 This tool will jumpstart a task that use to take days only a few minutes.
 My part in this project is to make sure the backend is both secure and functional while still being easy to understand for future developers that will come in and work on it when i'm out on a new deployment. </h4>
 <br/>